 |Comes with bristle cleaner to get rid of stubborn dirt

 ||Comes with pipe cleaner that can get on the insides and corners of the straw

 |Food particles may stick easily because of the rubber material

 ||The slippery finish makes food particles easily removed or washed

-Silicone and metal straws have been gaining quite a stable fanbase because of the advantages they offer.
+Silicone vs. metal straws have been gaining quite a stable fanbase because of the advantages they offer.
 Here are the pros of using these two reusable straws.